Clam Gulch

 Summer is the best time in general to go clamming—mostly because the weather is more comfortable—but within that time frame, your best clamming will happen during extremely low tides called “minus tides.”
 You can track those here, ask a local, or pick up a free tide table at most gas stations and stores.

-If you’re not into digging your own clams, make a stop at the state recreation area on the bluffs of Clam Gulch, which has great views of Cook Inlet, the Aleutian Mountain Range and its three tallest peaks: Mount Iliamna, Mount Redoubt and Mount Spur.
+Even if you're not digging your own clams, the recreation area provides picnic sites, shelters, campsites, water and toilets.
+There are excellent views of Cook Inlet, the Aleutian Mountain Range and its three tallest peaks: Mount Iliamna, Mount Redoubt and Mount Spur.
+There are 125 campsites, and the RV size limit is 35'.

 Highlights of visiting here: